 Bulgarian Alphabet - Cyrillic - 30 Letter Set

-This educational toy is based on the Bulgarian alphabet develops the imagination, memory and spatial perceptions.
+This educational toy is based on the Bulgarian alphabet and is aimed at developing imagination, memory and spatial perceptions.
 It is designed to help for the fine motor skill (or dexterity) of the upper limbs.
 Thanks to the rough surface it also stimulates the tactile perceptions of the child.
 The set includes all 30 Bulgarian letters of the Cyrillic alphabet.

 The toy developes the imagination, memory and spatial perceptions.
 It helps for the fine motorics of the upper limbs.
 Thanks to the rough surface it can stimulate the tactile perceptions